 Below, we’ve outlined several ways using a freelancer can help your business grow and flourish.

 If you need someone who is an expert in social media strategy, you may need to shell out around $50,000 to have them at your company.
 But let’s say you need an expert to advise you, but not their daily attention.
 Maybe you only need them once a week?
 Maybe you only need them to get you started on a strategy that you can finish implementing with existing workers?

 If you hire them on as a freelancer instead, than you only need to pay for what you need most.
 You can put their expertise to good use, without having to break the bank.

 Attracting expert talent isn’t just expensive either, it’s also difficult on the recruiting end.
 If you are small company, you are far more likely to find an expert freelancer who will give you an hour or two here or there, rather than an in-house expert who is willing to leave their existing job.

 2. You can free up time on mundane tasks

 On the opposite side of the spectrum, it’s possible that what your business needs to grow isn’t expertise.
 Maybe it’s just a reliable worker to help you with mundane tasks, so you have time to focus on growth yourself.
 In that case, there are many freelancers available all around the world to help you out.
 Quite a few come at more affordable rates than you could find for full-time employees, and some come with direct experience in the task you are trying to avoid doing on your own.

 For example, let’s say you are sick and tired of doing your own inventory management for your Amazon seller account.
-Using sites like Upwork or our own FreeeUp, you are likely to find someone who is already trained in inventory management, and can do it more quickly than you can.
+Using sites like Upwork or our own FreeeUp, you are likely to find someone who already knows inventory management, and can do it more quickly than you can.